fossasia/open-event-droidgen/README.md

 #### How to install The Open Event Android App Generator on Docker

 Installation instructions for docker are [here](docs/installation/docker.md).

+**Note: You will need to install Lombok Plugin in Android Studio in order to properly access generated methods of data classes**

 ## Contributions, Bug Reports, Feature Requests